d-s-cohen/visualizirr/README.md

     * Comparison between sub-cohort groups
 * Everything is split between different available chains
     * TRB, TRA, TRG, TRD, IGH (+ Isotypes), IGL, IGK

+For more details on the contents of the generated report, check the **home&#46;md** file which is displayed on the report homepage and contains more in-depth information on different sections.

 ---